Jorenar/blog/2021-07-05-vla-pitfalls.md

 int n = 10;
 int A[n] = { 0 };
 ```
-Even with optimizations, initialisation isn't allowed for aVLAs.
+Even with optimizations, initialisation isn't allowed for aVLA.
 So despite
 wanting fixed size array and compiler being technically able to provide one,
-it's won't work.
+it's won't work (and if it does... it's breaking the specification...).

 # Mess for compiler writers